kapvipoor/VFrame/README.md

 	- Challanges Faced: -
 	- Algorithm Limitations: -
 	- Bugs: -

 3. Deferred Rendering
 	- Challanges Faced: -
 	- Algorithm Limitations: -
 	- Bugs:
 		1. Deferred does not present to swapchain
 		2. Must provide run time option to toggle between Forward and Defered

 4. Object Picker
 	- Challanges Faced:	-
 	- Algorithm Limitations: -
 	- Bugs:
 		1. Object picking is not accurate in Forward Pass
 		2. Object picking is not correctly implemented in Differed Pass

 5. Skybox
 	- Challanges Faced:	-
 	- Algorithm Limitations: -
 	- Bugs: -

 6. Normal Maps
 	- Challanges Faced:
 		1. Did not use the correct texture format to store Normals and so computed wrong TBN matrix (used UNORM duh!)
 	- Algorithm Limitations: -
 	- Bugs: -

 7. SSAO
 	- Challanges Faced: -
 	- Algorithm Limitations:
 		1. Quality of SSAO is not great.
 Migh want to implement AMD SSAO for comparision
 	- Bugs: -

-8. Shadow Maps
+8. Shadow Maps (Orthographc Projection and Directonal Light)
 	- Features:
 		1. Orthographic Shadow Maps implemented
-		2. Implemented PCF - but is very expensive
+		2. Implemented PCF - but is expensive
 	- Challanges Faced:
 		1. Wrong Orthgraphic Matrics were implemented.
 Ensure there is an implemtation for Right Hand, Zero to One Z value
 		2. Identifying Vulkan Vetex to Pixel pipeline - Z ranges [-1,1] and does not need to be normalised to [0,1]